kubescape/kubescape/docs/multi-architecture-image-scanning.md

 Threshold evaluation is performed over every selected variant.
 If any variant contains a vulnerability at or above `--severity-threshold`, the scan fails.
 This prevents a clean ARM64 result from hiding a vulnerable amd64 image that the same workload can run.

-If two variants contain the same CVE, both findings remain associated with their platform-qualified target.
-Summary totals therefore describe all scanned artifacts, not a deduplicated list of CVE identifiers across architectures.
+If two variants contain the same CVE, both scans contribute to summary totals.
+Human-facing reports show their platform-qualified targets, while machine formats keep the historical image identifier and expose separate platform metadata where their schema supports it.

 ## Limitations